District of Columbia Department of Consumer and Regulatory Affairs: History

 In April 2007, Mayor Adrian Fenty appointed Linda Argo as Director of DCRA.

 In the summer of 2007, one housing inspector was sentenced to 60 months in prison and DCRA was the subject of an FBI investigation following a scheme to require a developer to pay for permits.
 To lift a stop-work order, developers were requested to pay $20,000.
 Later in 2007, another DCRA employee was found guilty of bribery after telling a hotel engineer that she could obtain permits in exchange for cash.

 Under Argo's leadership, efforts were undertaken in 2010 to modernize the agency.
 DCRA moved to new headquarters at 1100 Fourth St. SW, which included an open permitting and licensing center.
 Argo left in 2010, following Adrian Fenty's defeat.

 In 2015, a permit expediter was charged with paying bribes to DCRA permitting officials.
 The bribes were termed "lunch money" and ranged from $20 to $500.

+In October 2022, the agency was split into two new agencies— DLCP and DOB.

 Leadership

-Ernest Chrappah is the agency's current director, installed in November 2018.
-Melinda Bolling was the agency’s previous permanent director.
+At the time of its cessation of operations in October 2022, Ernest Chrappah was the agency's director having been installed in November 2018.
+Under his leadership, DCRA was able to complete a digital overhaul of the agency, transforming it from a largely in-person service provider into an agency where residents could obtain its services online.
+In doing so, the agency increased its service delivery and transparency.
+Melinda Bolling was the agency's previous permanent director.
 Previously, she served as interim director and general counsel.
 Prior to Ms. Bolling, Rabbiah Sabbakhan was the acting director.
 Prior to Rabbiah Sabbakhan, the former director of the DCRA was Nicholas A. Majett, a Washington lawyer and civil servant; in 2006 he became the deputy director of the department and was subsequently appointed director on 18 December 2010.